-Still, as with most children, I was sure the grass was somehow greener in my friends’ yards-no farm chores, life growing up in town, where I just knew things had to be more exciting.
-And, as with most children, we don’t appreciate the discipline, chores, or general instruction until we are grown or become parents ourselves.
+Still, as with most children, I was sure the grass was somehow greener in my friends’ yards-no farm chores, life growing up in town…where I just knew things had to be more exciting.
+And, as with most children, I didn’t appreciate the discipline, chores, or general instruction until grown and a parent myself.

 So now that I am a parent, I can certainly appreciate my dad….for loving us enough to give us chores, building in us a strong work ethic and sense of responsibility; discipline when we showed lack of respect to others, especially authority figures; saying “no” to us and setting boundaries for our own protection, despite our anger or resentment at the time, because true love protects, no matter what; and most importantly of all, instilling in us a respect and awe for our loving heavenly Father.